 Are you ready for your car to become a self-driving chauffeur?

-Even with all this progress, accidents and deaths from self-driving cars still pose a very real threat.
-In this article, we cover the ins and outs of the autonomous vehicle industry, the technology driving the progress and what problems threaten public safety as the technology is rolled out (all puns intended).
+Even with all this progress, accidents and deaths from self-driving cars still pose a real threat.
+In this article, we cover the ins and outs of the autonomous vehicle industry, the technology driving the progress and what problems threaten public safety as the technology gets more common.

 What is a self-driving car?